Stop-Liquor Jr Market – Mojave, CA – 2016

 ICE/AMMO – Night No.1 – Mojave, CA – 2016

-After many years in this spot, the ICE/AMMO sign mysteriously disappeared not long after this photo was captured.
+After many years in this spot, the iconic ICE/AMMO sign was destroyed in a windstorm.

 Kris Kristofferson sang, “Freedom’s just another word for nothing left to lose.”
 His pessimistic view is only half the story.
 We are enslaved as much by the things we don’t have but crave to own, as by the objects we possess.
 The poor keep on living side by side with us but they are no freer than those deeply embedded in an American culture subjugated by materialism.